Get a free quote 877-850-1231

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Yes, we offer door-to-door auto transport service from Florida to Oregon.
-This means we’ll pick up your car from your home, office, or any address you choose in Florida and deliver it directly to your specified location in Oregon.
+Yes, we offer door-to-door auto transport service for all shipments from Florida to Oregon.
+This means we’ll pick up your vehicle from your home, office, or any address you specify in Florida and deliver it directly to your chosen location in Oregon.

-When you book your Florida to Oregon car shipping, simply provide us with your pickup and delivery addresses.
-Our carrier will come to you at both ends of the journey.
-This saves you time and hassle – no need to drive to terminals or shipping yards.
+When you book your Florida to Oregon car shipment, simply provide us with your preferred pickup and delivery addresses.
+Our assigned carrier will coordinate with you to arrange convenient times for both pickup and drop-off.

-In some cases, large trucks can’t access certain streets due to low bridges, narrow roads, or tight turns.
-If this happens, our driver will work with you to find a safe, nearby meeting spot like a shopping center or gas station.
-We’ll always coordinate with you in advance to ensure a smooth pickup and delivery process.
+Important to know: In some cases, large car carriers may not be able to access certain residential streets due to low-hanging trees, narrow roads, or tight turns.
+If this happens, don’t worry—your driver will work with you to choose a safe, nearby meeting spot like a grocery store parking lot or gas station.
+This is common and ensures your vehicle stays protected throughout the shipping process.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.